 Explore your creative side at Arttime Supplies and step back in time at the Vintage Advantage.
 Then if you’re after some nourishment check out Fourthchild, The Retro Diner, St Shoebill or Dancing Bean Cafe.

-Wander up to the Brisbane St intersection and head across to see Indian Mehfil restaurant in a historic old bank building.
-Go a little further down and you’ll be in D’Arcy Doyle place where you can find the Ipswich Art Gallery
+Wander further down to the Nicholas St Precinct and turn left to see the Ipswich Library and separate dedicated Children’s library as well as Tulmur Place with it’s zero depth water play area for the kids..
+Head right to see Indian Mehfil restaurant in a historic old bank building.
+Go a little further down to D’Arcy Doyle place where you can find the Ipswich Art Gallery.

 Test yourself at Seraphim Escape